Bengal Marching Band & Pep Band

 The Chamber Jazz Ensemble is an innovative new ensemble at ISU.
 CJE was started to give all instrumentalists who are interested in contemporary improvised music an opportunity to collaborate and help shape the sound of this unique ensemble.
 Since the CJE is open instrumentation, the ensemble has featured such non-traditional jazz instruments such as French Horn, Cello, Oboe, and Violin.
 As the ensemble develops, the emphasis will be on world music, arrangements of classical works, and student generated compositions.

 The Combo is an audition based small group that features the top jazz players at ISU.
 This ensemble performs many great tunes from throughout the history of jazz, with a strong emphasis on original compositions and arrangements by the students involved.

 The student interested in percussion will find many excellent opportunities for performance and study at Idaho State.
 Whether it’s Percussion Ensemble, Marching Band, Jazz Ensembles, Civic Orchestra, or concert bands, there are many places for percussionists to make music and grow as percussionists.
 Besides excellent facilities, percussionists at ISU will find a well stocked inventory of world-class percussion instruments on which they can learn and perform.

-And as with all ISU Bands ensembles, you don’t need to be music major to play in any of our and receive scholarships.
+As with all ISU Bands ensembles, you don’t need to be music major to play in any of our bands and receive scholarships.

 Have any questions about being an ISU Bands member?
 Feel free to contact any of our ISU Bands faculty.
 We’d love to hear from you!